Degrees and Certificates

 Credits 4

 Calculus-based.
 Topics include simple harmonic motion, wave motion, sound, interference phenomena, electricity and magnetism, AC and DC circuits and electromagnetic waves.
 Modern Physics is a running theme.
 Laboratory utilizes computers for data acquisition and analysis.
 Meets General Education requirement for Science.
+Offered in spring.

 PHYS228: General Physics III